 EEOC ADA and Rehabilitation Act Guidelines re COVID-19: The EEOC discusses the anti-discrimination laws, the Americans with Disabilities Act (private and municipal employees) and the Rehabilitation Act (federal employees).
-Includes information about vaccines.
-Updated December 2020.
+Includes information about vaccines and accommodations for disabilities and sincerely held religious beliefs.

 Fair Labor Standards Act (FLSA) and COVID-19 FAQs: The FLSA is the federal wage and hour law, governing issues like overtime pay.